'The Sex Lives of College Girls' Season 4: Everything We Know

 In January 2025, Mindy Kaling's must-watch series The Sex Lives of College Girls wrapped up a season of big changes.
 Co-created by Kaling and Justin Noble for Max, season 3 of the friendship comedy set at the fictional Essex College saw the departure of a fan-favorite star (we miss you, Renée Rapp!) and the arrival of several newcomers, as Bela (Amrit Kaur), Whitney (Alyah Chanelle Scott), and Kimberly (Pauline Chalamet) entered their sophomore year.

 By the season 3 finale, which arrived on January 23, the core threesome and their new friends Kacey (Gracie Lawrence) and Taylor (Mia Rodgers) have dealt with mental health concerns, heartbreak, revelations about their sexuality, and even a brief stint in jail.
-Now fans are clamoring for news of whether our girls will be back to finish up sophomore year.
-Below, read everything we know about The Sex Lives of College Girls season 4 so far.
+For a while, fans were clamoring for news of whether our girls would be back to finish up sophomore year.
+Now we finally know the fate The Sex Lives of College Girls season 4; read on for more.

 Whitney (Alyah Chanelle Scott) shows her phone to Kimberly (Pauline Chalamet), Kacey (Gracie Lawrence), and Bela (Amit Kaur).